-As it comes to an end, you're ready.
+As it came to an end, you were ready.

-The joyous sounds of kids laughing into all hours of the early morning has worn thin, the mountain of shoes you were so happy to have back at first revealed as the grungy tripping hazards they are.
+The joyous sounds of kids laughing into all hours of the early morning had worn thin, the mountain of shoes you were happy to have back at first revealed as the grungy tripping hazards they are.

-First-years can’t wait to move into their dorm and START COLLEGE!
-Returning students (who welcomed our doting ways and home-cooked meals for a while) have tired of us knowing their every move.
+First-years couldn’t wait to move into their dorm and START COLLEGE!
+Returning students (who welcomed our doting ways and home-cooked meals for a while) tired of us knowing their every move.

-But after they're gone, and we've all settled into our fall routines, there may come those pangs of sadness.
-Parents can be annoying at times, but with the crushing blow of a first failed test, a broken heart or just the everyday stress and frustrations of college life, homesickness can creep in.
+But as they settle into their new routine on campus, there may come pangs of sadness for kids living far from home.
+Parents may be annoying at times, but with the crushing blow of a first failed test, a broken heart, or just the everyday stress of college life, homesickness can creep in.